rayenmohad/rayenmohad/README.md

 ### 🚀 **What I'm Working On**
 - **Angular Framework**: Developing dynamic web apps.
-- **AI-Powered Projects**: Including an automated pharmacy system using AI.
 - **CV Generator**: A project utilizing Angular to simplify job applications.

 ---